What is 13-Week Cash Flow Model (TWCF)?

 What is the Structure of a 13-Week Cash Flow Forecast?

-While every 13-week cash flow model will show receipts and disbursements that are unique to its business and circumstances, most thirteen week cash flow models follow a generally similar structure:
+While every 13-week cash flow model will show receipts and disbursements unique to its business and circumstances, most thirteen week cash flow models follow a similar structure:

-13 Week Cash Flow Model (TWCF) – Excel Template
+13 Week Cash Flow Model – Excel Template

-How to Interpret the 13-Week Cash Flow Model?
+How to Analyze the 13-Week Cash Flow Model?

 In corporate restructuring and bankruptcies, the 13-week cash flow model (TWCF) is a critical tool to understand the circumstances, which underpin the decision-making process (and guidance) provided by restructuring professionals on behalf of their client(s).

-By identifying the immediate cash flow needs at the most granular level, the model helps distressed firms evaluate the immediate impact of a variety of possible operational, financial, and strategic remedies:
+By identifying the immediate cash flow needs at the most granular level, the model helps distressed firms evaluate the immediate impact of various possible operational, financial, and strategic remedies:

 Operational | Financial | Strategic |